mistval/kotoba/README.md

 ## Help Wanted

 I'd love to get help from other developers, and there is plenty to do.
 If you're interested, let me know, you can contact me in my [Discord server](https://discord.gg/f4Gkqku).
 New code should be written using AirBnB style guidelines and functional coding styles should be preferred.
+New code should be as platform-independent (that is, Discord-independent) as possible, and the platform-independent code should live in ./src/common while Discord code should live in ./src/discord_* directories.
 (Older code is being incrementally brought up to these standards)

 ## Installation